 There are a variety of skin cancer surgery procedures to consider based on your type of cancer and how much it has spread.
 The most common skin cancers are referred to as “nonmelanoma skin cancers” and are slow growing and easily treatable.

 Basal cell carcinomas (which comprise about 90 percent of all skin cancer diagnoses) fall under this category, as do squamous cell carcinomas.
-Neither of these varieties usually metastasizes, but they are considered malignant due to their ability to destroy surrounding tissue.
-The most common treatment for treatment of nonmelanoma skin cancers is surgical excision.
+These varieties rarely metastasizes, but they are considered malignant due to their ability to destroy surrounding tissue.
+The most common treatment of nonmelanoma skin cancers is surgical excision.

 Call Texas ENT & Allergy at (877) 377-4368 for more information or to schedule an appointment.